 Problems with Dentures

-• They’re not stable: The upper dentures are held in by suction and fair a little better.
-The lower dentures rest on the ridge of the jawbone.
+- They’re not stable: The upper dentures are held in by suction and fare a little better.
+The lower dentures rest on the ridge of the jawbone and rely on gravity and your tongue to hold them in place.
 Many denture wearers have experienced the embarrassment of their dentures slipping out in public.

 The Solution: Implant-Supported Dentures